dunnlu/yahtzeeAgent/README.md

     cd evaluate

 ### Tabular Q-Learning.

 I have developed, and tested the code using the flip servers, so it definitely works there and instructions are for compiling and running the project on flip.
 I have used the college of engineering interactive desktops, to train it, because I can log off from them, and the process is not killed, therefore the training continues.
 I did this because I had a lot of trouble getting the python-c++ bindings work submitting the trainings as a job to the DGX machines.

-From the HPC:

-Create a python virtual environment.

-    pip install virtualenv
-    pip install virtualenvwrapper-win
-    python3 -m venv qlearningEnv

-Activate it.

-    source qlearningEnv/bin/activate
+The instructions will assume the use of flip.

+To compile + run:
+Navigate to the root directory of this project.
-Install pybind.
+Install dependencies.

     pip install pybind

-Compile the bindings.
+Compile the python bindings.

     g++ -std=c++11 -O3 -Wall -shared -fPIC `python3 -m pybind11 --includes` game/game_2.cpp pybind/game_bindings.cpp -o test/game_module`python3-config --extension-suffix`

-Change directory to test directory.
+Navigate to test folder.

     cd test/

-Start the training.
+Running the tabular_q_learning.py will start the training, and will print out the eval results for each batch, with the time relative to the start of the training.

     python tabular_q_learning.py

-Actually, if I just clone it from GitHub, it works, it does not require to compile it again.
-It might be because the bindings are already in the repository, however for dgx-2, (interactive desktop) this never works.
-I think I have pybind installed on flip, that is probably why, I guess also the python version matters.

-Actually, it also works on dgx-2, I think one of the compiled bindings are for flip, and the other is for dgx-2.

-1. tabular_q_learning.py. (train, test etc.)
-2. lat_just_lower.py.
-(Load and Test just lower, load the q_table, complete 1 episode, print the episode, print the score of the agent.)
-3. lat_not_just_lower.
-(Load and Test not just lower, load the q_table, complete 1 episode, print the episode, print the score of the agent.)

 ### Every Visit Monte Carlo.